-Common Travel Area This area is made up of the United Kingdom, Channel Islands, the you and other applicants to see the number and type of properties available.
+Common Travel Area This area is made up of the United Kingdom, Channel Islands, the Isle of Man and the Republic of Ireland.

+choicebased lettings Choice-based letting (CBL) is a way of letting properties that allows you and other applicants to see the number and type of properties available.
 You bid for properties you are interested in, and everyone can see how many bids were made and what band the successful applicant was in.